-AJ Vega is an award-winning Photojournalist for KOAA News5 who got his start in the business working for the NBC, FOX and CBS affiliates in east Texas.
+AJ Vega is an award-winning Photojournalist and Creative Services Producer for KOAA News5 who got his start in the business working for the NBC, FOX and CBS affiliates in east Texas.
 There he picked up the skills necessary to become a professional storyteller.
 One of his biggest assignments while in Texas was covering the 2014 Fort Hood shooting.

 Shortly thereafter, AJ moved to Colorado Springs to expand his experience to include covering political debates and the Planned Parenthood shooting.

 "Every morning when I look at the Front Range, I am blown away with how much the mountains look like a painting.
 The mountains give me a peace of mind.
 They are a constant reminder to take it easy and to live life to the fullest.
 I’ve always felt as if the 'mountains were calling me... home.'”

 AJ has earned multiple awards from the Colorado Broadcasters Association for his work in the market.

 "I am blessed to have been able to witness and experience many once in a lifetime type of experiences.
 From slicing through clouds in a fighter jet, to seeing multiple presidents, even witnessing the world's largest bowl of salsa be made and eaten (in Jacksonville, Texas)."

 He's actively involved in the community as he volunteers with the Salvation Army, is an avid gardener, and enjoys the opportunities to see live entertainment in Colorado.